-CAR T-cell therapy - A new type of immunotherapy used to treat relapsed and refractory lymphoma is chimeric antigen receptor (CAR) T-cell therapy.
+CAR T-cell therapy

+A new type of immunotherapy used to treat some types of lymphoma is chimeric antigen receptor (CAR) T-cell therapy.
 This boosts the ability of T-cells to fight cancer.
-T-cells are removed from the blood and altered so they can better recognise cancer cells.
-The altered T-cells are then returned to the blood through an intravenous drip (infusion).
-You will be in hopsital for several weeks, and recovery will take time.
-At this stage, CAR T-cell therapy is available only in some hospitals in Australia.
+To make CAR T-cells, your own T-cells are removed from the blood and altered so they can better recognise cancer cells.
+A few weeks later, the altered T-cells are returned to the blood through an intravenous drip (infusion).
+You will be in hospital for several weeks, and recovery will take time.
+CAR T-cell therapy is available only in some hospitals in Australia for some types of B-cell lymphomas that have come back or not responded to treatment.
+If CAR T-cell therapy is an option for you, you may be referred to a specialist centre for treatment.